0d-billie/0d-billie.github.io/music-list.md

 ---
-title: Listening List
+title: Listening
-subtitle: a list of essential listening
+subtitle: A semi-canonical list of my favourite albums
 layout: "page"
 icon: fa-headphones
 order: 3
 ---

-A semi-canonical list of my favourite albums

 1. Album 1
 Here is some text about it
-2. Album 3
+2. Album 2
+Here is some text about it
-3. Album 4
+3. Album 3
+Here is some text about it
 4. Album 4
+Here is some text about it
 5. Album 5
+Here is some text about it
 6. Album 6
+Here is some text about it
 7. Album 7
+Here is some text about it
 8. Album 8
+Here is some text about it
 9. Album 9
+Here is some text about it
 10. Album 10
+Here is some text about it